stormpath/stormpath-framework-spec/password-reset.md

     {
       account: {
-        // the account that was created
+        // the account that was created, stripped of all non-root properties }
-      }
     }
     ```